 If your luggage is lost somewhere along the way, the best luggage tracker can tell you exactly where it is, making it easy to contact the airport it is now located at.
 You can give them all your information right away, so they can locate your bag and get it back to you as quickly as possible.

 Luggage trackers are also quite versatile.
 Because of their small size, they can fit in almost any type of bag, from large suitcases to small purses, and everything in between.
-A small tracker device can even be used to keep an eye on your kids, elderly relatives, pets, and even wayward spouses.
-You’ll never be caught off guard with one of these at your disposal.
+A small tracker device can even be used to keep an eye on your kids (or their car seat that you checked), elderly relatives, pets, and even wayward spouses.
+You'll never be caught off guard with one of these at your disposal.

 Things to Consider When Choosing a Luggage Tracker